ElloTechnology/full-stack-test/README.md

 For example page content might look like this:

 ```
-'"The quick-thinking boy earned 50 pennies."'
+"\"The quick-thinking boy earned 50 pennies.\""
 ```

 and the `tokens` for this for this `content` looks like this